What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 There are several different techniques that fall under the link building umbrella.
 When SEO was in its infancy in the 90s, quantity was the name of the game.
 People even started to buy backlinks from link farms because increasing the number of links pointing to their site directly correlated with their position in the search results.

 Today, if you buy low-quality backlinks, you could get slapped with a penalty.
 The key to link building success is in investing in quality over quantity.
-Common white hat SEO link building strategies in 2021 include guest posting, broken link building, and citation building.
+Common white hat SEO link building strategies in 2022 include guest posting, broken/dead link building, and citation building.

 Despite that, a 2015 Buzzsumo and Moz joint study revealed that a majority of pages didn’t have any links pointed to it.
 This means that even just a few backlinks can give you an advantage over the competition, so it’s important to include link building strategies in your overall SEO plan.